 The purpose of the high school seniors English essay contest is to promote effective writing by, about, and/or for queer youth.
 The theme of the competition is pink ink: "We write not only about different things; we also write differently" Brecht.
 The contest is open only to students aged 18 and under who have not yet graduated from high school.
 You must affirm that you are not a high school [...]
 More

 The American Galvanizers Association's (AGA) Galvanize the Future: A Richard L. Brooks Memorial Scholarship essay contest was developed to assist future specifiers with the rising cost of a college education.
-The scholarship is open to full- or part-time undergraduate or graduate students enrolled in an accredited college or university in North America studying architecture, civil engineering, [...]
+The scholarship is open to full- or part-time undergraduate or graduate students enrolled in an accredited college or university studying architecture, civil engineering, structural [...]
 More

 Khaled bin Sultan Living Oceans Foundation's Science without Borders Challenge is an international art competition that encourages students to pursue the preservation, protection, and restoration of the world's oceans and aquatic resources.